 - Enjoy the process.

-- Do not get stuck in one style of quilts – let yourself have the freedom to pick whatever quilt style appeals.
+- Do not get stuck in one style of quilts – let yourself have the freedom to pick whatever quilt design appeals.

 - Share information and techniques you learn along the quilt journey.

 - Mostly, enjoy life and let your quilting show that off.

 ALL PHOTOS AND WRITTEN CONTENT ARE MY OWN UNLESS OTHERWISE NOTED.